 Covers new content not covered in existing courses in the discipline.
 Allows instructor to explore content and instructional methods to assess the course's viability as a permanent offering.

-Lecture 4 hours per week.
 Corequisite: HLT 280.

 HLT 220 - Concepts of Disease

 Emphasizes general principles, classifications, causes, and treatments of selected disease processes.
 Intended primarily for students enrolled in health technology programs.